vmware/concord-bft/README.md

 ## Install and Build (Ubuntu Linux 18.04)

 Concord-BFT supports two kinds of builds: native and docker.
+At present both builds are supported on Ubuntu Linux 18.04.

 The docker build is **strongly recommended**.